24 Sep

 Executive Member / NZ Relations

-Dr Gabriel Lau, is a Shareholding Radiologist at Pacific Radiology and a Consultant Radiologist/Head of Interventional Radiology at Dunedin Public Hospital.
+Dr Gabriel Lau is a Shareholding Radiologist at Pacific Radiology/RHC NZ.
 His interests are primarily vascular/abdominal/oncological imaging and vascular/oncological interventions.
-He previously worked at National University Hospital, as lead Diagnostic and Interventional Radiologist for the Liver Transplant Unit.
-He is currently the RANZCR NZ Branch Chair and sits on the RANZCR Board of Directors, Editor for Diagnostic and Interventional Radiology at JMIRO, co-lead RANZCR Part 2 Examiner in Abdomen, EBIR examiner, IRSA Treasurer, Australian/New Zealand representative on the RSNA Regional Committee for Asia/Oceania and is a RSNA Educational Exhibit Committee member.
+He previously worked at National University Hospital, as lead Diagnostic and Interventional Radiologist for the Liver Transplant Unit and as Consultant Radiologist/Head of Interventional Radiology at Dunedin Public Hospital.
+He is currently the Editor in Chief at JMIRO, EBIR examiner, RSNA Educational Exhibit Committee member, Board member CMC and on MISPAC IANZ.

 Executive Member / Secretary